-The Empress Tarot Card Meaning: Love, Creativity, Abundance
+The Empress Tarot Meaning: Care, Creativity & Growth

 The Empress Tarot Meaning: Love, Creativity, Abundance